jwolpert/fabric/docs/index.md

 while the architectural refactoring for our upcoming v1.0 release is still in development.

-However, if you'd like a taste of what the Fabric v1.0 architecture has in store, we invite you to read the preview [here](abstract_v1.md).
+However, if you'd like a taste of what the Hyperledger Fabric architecture has in store, we invite you to read the preview [here](abstract_v1.md).

-Finally, if you are adventurous, we invite you to explore the current state of development using the [v1.0 Starter Kit](gettingstarted.md), with the caveat that it is not yet completely stable.
-We hope to have a v1.0-alpha release in the very near term.
+If you are *adventurous*, we invite you to explore the current state of development using the [v1.0 Starter Kit](gettingstarted.md), with the caveat that it is not yet completely stable.
+We hope to have a stable v1.0-alpha release in the very near term.

 # Hyperledger Fabric Documentation